bhosalems/PathDiff/README.md

 ## 🤝 Acknowledgements

-We thanks authors of [PathLDM](https://github.com/cvlab-stonybrook/PathLDM), [ControlNet](https://github.com/lllyasviel/ControlNet) and [DeepCMorph](https://github.com/aiff22/DeepCMorph) for release of their code.
+We thank authors of [PathLDM](https://github.com/cvlab-stonybrook/PathLDM), [ControlNet](https://github.com/lllyasviel/ControlNet) and [DeepCMorph](https://github.com/aiff22/DeepCMorph) for release of their code.
 We also thank authors of datasets we used in this work.

 ## 📑 Citation